International Admissions at a glance

 Attn: Michele Sandberg

 - Contact your intended graduate program to determine if test scores are required.
 If required, request that Educational Testing Service forward official standardized test scores to the Graduate School using school code 4844.

-- Contact your intended graduate program at Nevada to determine if any additional admissions material is required.
+- Contact your intended graduate program to determine if any additional admissions material is required.